Blosc/c-blosc2/plugins/README.rst

 A **codec** is a program able to compress and decompress a digital data stream with the objective of reduce dataset size to enable a faster transmission of data.
-Some of the codecs most used by Blosc are BLOSCLZ, LZ4 and ZSTANDARD.
+Some of the codecs most used by Blosc are *BLOSCLZ*, *LZ4* and *ZSTANDARD*.

 A **filter** is a program that reorders a digital dataset without changing its size, so that the initial and final size are equal.
 A filter consists of encoder and decoder.
-Filter encoder is applyed before using codec encoder in order to make data easier to compress and filter decoder is used after codec decoder to recover the original data.
+Filter encoder is applyed before using codec compressor in order to make data easier to compress and filter decoder is used after codec decompressor to recover the original data.
-Some filters really used by Blosc are SHUFFLE, which groups data in an array based on the typesize, and TRUNC, which removes decimal places from each dataset item.
+Some filters really used by Blosc are *SHUFFLE*, which groups data in an array based on the typesize, and *TRUNC*, which removes decimal places from each dataset item.

 .. code-block:: console